jaesu968/shopping-list/README.md

 ## Project Structure
+Frontend Components

-- `ShoppingListView.vue` - Main app view
+ShoppingListView.vue – Main app view displaying all lists.

-- `ShoppingItem.vue` - Create new lists component
-- `ItemForm.vue` - Add items to lists
+ShoppingItem.vue – Component for creating new lists.

+ItemForm.vue – Form for adding items to lists.

+UpdateItem.vue – Reusable component for updating existing items.

-- `UpdateItem.vue` - Reusable update component for items
+Card.vue – Layout/styling component for list items or cards.

-- `Card.vue` - Layout component
+Backend

+server1/Server.js – Sets up the Express server, connects to MongoDB, and defines CRUD routes for lists and items.

+Services

+services/api.js – API service that uses Axios to communicate with the backend server for performing CRUD operations.

 ## Development